Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 4. La Tournette – Talloires-Montmin

-La Tournette, iconic peak of the Bornes, towers over Lake Annecy with its full height.
-The demanding ascent crosses lush alpine pastures, scree fields, and cable-secured passages before reaching the ridge.
-Up there, the view plunges over Lake Annecy, while Mont-Blanc silhouettes on the horizon.
-Climbing La Tournette offers an intense alpine adventure reserved for experienced hikers.
+La Tournette, iconic peak of the Bornes, towers over Lake Annecy in full height.
+The demanding ascent crosses verdant alpine pastures, scree slopes, and cable-secured sections before reaching the ridge.
+Up there, the view plunges onto Lake Annecy, while Mont-Blanc profiles on the horizon.
+Climbing La Tournette is an intense Alpine adventure reserved for seasoned hikers.

 The plus: A unique view of Lake Annecy and Mont-Blanc as a backdrop.